Christian and I went to Utah for Christopher's funeral last Tuesday.

 It was SUCH a beautiful service!

-he had an impact on everyone he knew, and I mean EVERYONE.
+he impacted everyone he knew, and I mean EVERYONE.

-In our front yard, we have a magnolia tree with
+Our front yard has a magnolia tree with

 huge white fragrant flowers blooming.